HumanCellAtlas/dcp2/docs/dcp2_system_design.rst

 As the "delta" staging areas specification isn't implementedby Ingest and Data Import team yet (March 2022), it was decided to have a new type of staging area to facilitate doing metadata updates for all scenarios (metadata, subgraph updates and deletions).
-The "updated" staging area, which will contain the latest set of metadata for a project.
+The "updated" staging area will contain the latest set of metadata for a project.
 The ids of entities being updated should be maintained.
-The importer will delete and recreate the dataset for the project.
-The absence of a data file referenced by a descriptor only constitutes an error if the datafile is not already present in TDR or has a different checksum
+The TDR importer will delete the dataset first then imports the "updated" staging area to recreate the dataset for that project.
+The absence of a data file referenced by a descriptor only constitutes an error if the datafile is not already present in TDR or has a different checksum.

 This mechanism may take long and may be expensive for an extremely large datasets (e.g. Tabula Muris) in which case we could utilise the "delta" staging areas.